 I have also applied some blue tape around the handle mount to protect the plastic from scuff marks (and my own skin when rubbing against it, the edges are sharp!).

-17. Run the fishing tape through the tailgate, starting from the point where the grommet attaches to it and ending coming out from the hole where the handle was:
+17. Run the fishing tape through the tailgate.
+Start at the location where the grommet attaches to the tailgate (marked with an arrow pointing up on the picture below) and finish out through the hole where the handle was:

 18. Connect the ends of fishing rod and steel tape together.
 Pull this contraption back – one end of the fishing rod should protrude through the grommet opening on the tailgate and the other should be sticking out where the handle is attached.